Sweet Music

 “I need to speak privately now with ina.”

-“Have you noticed Tzina’s golden eyes?”
+“Did you notice Tzina’s golden eyes?”

-“They are called Bizra eyes,” she says.
+“They’re called fire eyes,” she says.

 “It’s a rare trait, and many Jiku with these eyes are mentally unstable.”